Melih199/VR_4_Robotics/README.md

 ### ROS, D-Flight and Colesseum
 - To mimic the D-Flight app we created the simple Ros node [d-flight.py](./d-flight.py)
-- Coppy this node and place it to Colosseum/ros/src/airsim_tutorial_pkgs/scripts folder
+- Copy this node and place it in Colosseum/ros/src/airsim_tutorial_pkgs/scripts folder
 - Then navigate to ros folder and build it:
 ```sh
 catkin build; # or catkin_make
 source devel/setup.bash
 ```
-- If we lanch and run following commands, this will integrate ROS, D-Flight and Colesseum:
+- If we launch and run the following commands, this will integrate ROS, D-Flight, and Colesseum:
 ```sh
 roslaunch airsim_ros_pkgs airsim_node.launch
 rosrun airsim_tutorial_pkgs d-flight.py
 ```
-To viualize the sensors you may wanna run rviz
+To visualize the sensors you may wanna run rviz

 <p float="left">
   <img src="Resources/D-Flight.jpg" width="400" height="350" />